KYVENetwork/ksync/README.md

 When you want to continue to sync normally you can now add an addrbook or add peers in `persistent_peers`.
 When you start the node again with the normal start command `./osmosisd start` the node should continue normally and tries to sync the remaining blocks.

-### 2. Sync Cosmos Hub (Mainnet) with P2P-SYNC
+### 3. Sync Cosmos Hub (Mainnet) with P2P-SYNC

-Since we want to sync Cosmos Hub from genesis and the genesis file is bigger than 100MB we have to use P2P sync.
+Cosmos Hub can not be synced with DB-SYNC since the genesis file is bigger than 100MB.
+In this case P2P-SYNC can be used as follows.

 To sync cosmos you have to download and set up the correct gaia binary.
 To sync from genesis the version `v4.2.1` has to be used.
 You can download them [here](https://github.com/cosmos/gaia/releases/tag/v4.2.1) or build them from source: